 How much does it cost?

 Family Therapy Clinic has a charge of $75 (or $35 concession) per 60 minute appointment.
 Sessions are available from Monday through to Friday, subject to the availability of our counsellors.

-Currently, Family Therapy Clinic is available at our Maroochydore venue.
+Family Therapy Clinic is available at both our Maroochydore and Spring Hill venues.